sumit-raghav-06/Retail-sales-analysis/README.md

 - Identified key profit loss drivers using discount analysis
 - Created interactive Power BI dashboard for decision-making
 - Combined Python, SQL, and visualization tools

 ---

-## 📌 Overview

-This project analyzes retail sales performance to identify key drivers of revenue and profitability.
-The analysis focuses on discount impact, regional performance, and loss-making products to support data-driven decision-making
-This project simulates real-world retail analytics workflows used for business decision-making

----